vanzussi/future-packages/cjzero/iOS/index.md

 The clothes that you supply

 I have a secret passion
-For numbers and for lists
+For multidimensional arrays and lists
 I like to keep things orderly
-And nothing ever missed
+And nothings ever missed

 I wonder what you're searching for
 When you open up my lid